SAU-Senior-Project-2022/TrainHardwareSimulation/README.md

 ## Development

 ### Docker
-When any changes are made to the source code or configs, just destroy the current containers with `docker-compose down` and run `docker-compose up -d` again
+When any changes are made to the source code or configs, just destroy the current containers with `docker-compose down`, run `docker-compose build` and then run `docker-compose up -d` again
 ### Without docker
 Also, if just developing, you may run `main.py` directly with proper arguments/environment variables